stellar/stellar-demo-wallet/README.md

 2. Click “Add asset” and add `SRT` (this stands for Stellar Reference Token, it’s our representation of XLM for the test server) with the anchor home domain `testanchor.stellar.org`.
 3. Click “Add trustline” - this will allow you to hold SRT.
 4. Select “SEP-24 deposit” from the dropdown for your SRT asset and click "Start" in the modal.
+5. If your browser doesn't already, make sure it allows pop-ups - this is how the demo wallet requests KYC info.
-5. You’ll be asked for some KYC info during this - it doesn’t have to be real, but the interface will want a valid email.
+6. Enter your name and email in the pop-up - this information doesn't need to be real, but the interface will want a valid email.
-6. Click “Skip confirmation” - skipping it won't be possible in live integrations but helps the process move ahead in the demo.
+7. Click “Skip confirmation” - skipping it won't be possible in live integrations but helps the process move ahead in the demo.
-7. Enter a number into the amount and click "Submit".
+8. Enter a number into the amount and click "Submit".
-8. Leave the window open while you wait to see the deposit of SRT go through - you can close when you see “Status” is complete and you have SRT.
+9. Leave the pop-up window open while you wait to see the deposit of SRT go through - you can close when you see “Status” is complete and you have SRT.

 ### Demo-ing Cross-Border Payments (SEP-31) on Testnet
 1. Follow the steps above in order to establish an amount of SRT to send.
 2. Select “SEP-31 Send” from the dropdown for your SRT asset and click "Start" in the modal.
+3. Enter the requested information (none of it has to be real, this is only to show the fields that the sending anchor requires).
+4. If the payment has been successfully sent you'll see "SEP-31 send payment completed" in the logs.

 ## Getting Started Building A Wallet From This Demo